yanickrochon/efficient/DOCUMENTATION.md

 Will call `someFilter`, a custom registered modifier, with two arguments, then send that modifier output through `JSON.strigify`.
 Then, the entire output will be modified to `lower`case.

 Note that modifiers are stacked even when calling partials, and named segments.
-The only exception are [custom functions](#custom--).

 ### Core Modifiers